opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

                       label_names=[v.name for v in train_iter.provide_label])
 ```

-We are ready to start training, however, before we do so lets create some custom metrics to print during training.
+We are ready to start training, however, before we do so lets create some custom metrics.
 Please see the paper for a definition of the three metrics: Relative square error, relative absolute error and correlation.

 Note: although MXNet has functions for creating custom metrics, I found the metric output of my implementation varied with batch size, so defined them explicity.